Traditional vs Low-Code Development: What to Choose?

 Credit: unsplash.com.

-What is low code development?
+What is a low-code development approach?
 Basic info

 Unlike traditional development, the creation of apps with the help of low code application platforms requires minimal hand-coding.
 This approach enables users to build applications through graphical user interfaces, drag-and-drop features, and pre-built templates.
 Such elements greatly reduce the complexity of traditional coding.